-Show viewers your level of preparation and professionalism with our state-of-the-art video depositions.
-When reading testimony from a paper transcript valuable context can be misunderstood or lost in translation.
+Show viewers your level of preparation and professionalism with our state-of-the-art video deposition services.
+When reading testimony from a paper transcript, valuable context can be misunderstood or lost in translation.

 Phoenix Deposition Services gives you the ability to search a synchronized transcript by keyword so you can find exactly what you are looking for quickly.